silktide/syringe/README.md

 ### Base paths for config files

-In order to use configuration in a particular file, it's filepath must be passed to the `ContainerBuilder`, which will use the loading system to convert a file into a PHP array.
+In order to use configuration in a particular file, its filepath must be passed to the `ContainerBuilder`, which will use the loading system to convert a file into a PHP array.
 Syringe uses absolute paths when loading files, but this is obviously not ideal when you're passing config filepaths to the `ContainerBuilder`.

 In order to get around this, the `ContainerBuilder` allows you to set a path or collection of paths to use as a base, so you can use relative filepaths when setting it up.
-For example, for a config file with absolute path of `/var/www/app/config/syringe.yml`, you could set a base path of `/var/www/app` and use `config/syringe.yml` as the relative filepath
+For example, for a config file with absolute path of `/var/www/app/config/syringe.yml`, you could set a base path of `/var/www/app` and use `config/syringe.yml` as the relative filepath.

 ```php
 $basePath = "/var/www/app";